 Our history

-Uniting the strengths of a number of research groupings, the Manchester Urban Institute is the culmination of an impressive history of urban studies at The University of Manchester spanning more than four decades.
+Uniting the strengths of several research groupings, the Manchester Urban Institute (MUI) is the culmination of an impressive history of urban studies at The University of Manchester spanning more than four decades.

 Making a difference to UK cities